sztoor/model_serving/README.md

 ## Questions

 1. Explain how the application works?
-Write one paragraph about application's framework.
+Write a short paragraph about the framework.

 2. What are the drawbacks of the contextualization strategy adopted in the task-1?
 Write at least four drawbacks.